 I started off working on some core topics in the philosophy of language, like reference and indexicality.
-Then I started thinking about lying and deception.
-Recently, I've started thinking that there may be no one answer to questions like ‘What does this term refer to in this context?’ but rather a range of possible answers.
-In that case, we need to ask what the constraints are on these answers, and which psychological, sociological, or even political factors determine those constraints.
-Along the way, I've ended up becoming interested in a number of completely unrelated philosophical questions, like: what are abilities?
-What are colors?
-How do laws work?
-What does consent amount to?
-And, what do we owe to non-human animals?
+Then I turned to thinking about lying, deception, and obfuscation.
+More recently, I've been thinking that there's no one answer to questions like ‘What does this term refer to in this context?’ but rather a range of good answers suited to different theoretical purposes.
+If that's right, I think it raises some thorny questions about how we should understand the project of semantics.
+Along the way, I've also done some work on fake news, deception, speech acts, abilities, colors, Frege, and the ethics of eating animals.
 For a more extensive overview of my work circa 2017, please see the interview I did in 3:16 Magazine.

 Meta-metasemantics, or The Quest for the One True Metasemantics, with Ethan Nowak, forthcoming in Philosophical Quarterly [abstract].